Sungup/sungup.github.io/_posts/2019-12-26-Install-K8s-on-Raspberry-Pi-4.md

 sudo systemctl restart kubelet;
 ```

-But, if the cgroup driver already set to `cgroupfs`, you don't need to change
+But, if the CRI's cgroup driver already set to `cgroupfs`, you don't need to
-that value.
+add `--cgroup-driver` option.

 ## Creating a single control-plane cluster

-To initialize kubernetes, run `kubeadm init` with pod cidr and api server ip.
+To initialize kubernetes, run `kubeadm init` with pod's CIDR and api server ip.
 Also `kubeadm config images pull` to verify connectivity to gcr.io registries.

 In this example, I use `10.244.0.0/16` for the pod network CIDR.